sarkerlab/Website/index.md

 ---

 <h1>Focus Areas</h1>
 <p>We strive to design and build <b>natural language processing</b> and <b> machine learning</b> frameworks that are portable across medical and public health problems.
 We put particular attention to ensuring that technological innovations in data science, NLP, machine learning and artificial intelligence comply to the specific needs of the medical domain.
 These needs include, but are not limited to, interpretability, simplicity, reliability and timeliness.
-The following are some of our current specific focus areas..
+The following are some of our current specific focus areas.

   <p>
 {% include feature_row %}